springzfx/cgproxy/readme.md

 ## NOTES

-- `cgattach` attach pid to specific cgroup, and has *suid* bit set by default, be careful to use on multi-user server for securiry.
-To avoid this situation,  you can remove the *suid* bit , then it will fallback to use *sudo*, with *visudo* you can restrict permission or set NOPASSWD for youself.
+- `cgattach` has *suid* bit set by default, be careful to use on multi-user server for securiry.
+To avoid this situation,  you can remove the *suid* bit , then it will fallback to use *sudo*, with *sudoer* you can restrict permission or set NOPASSWD for youself.

 - v2ray TPROXY need root or special permission